Grandison Royston

-Grandison Delaney Royston (December 9, 1809 – August 14, 1889) was a prominent Arkansas politician.
+Grandison Delaney Royston (December 9, 1809 – August 14, 1889) was an Arkansas politician who served in the Arkansas House of Representatives, including as Speaker of the Arkansas House of Representatives, as well as the Arkansas Senate.
+He also served as United States Attorney for the District of Arkansas and was a delegate to the Arkansas Constitutional Convention.

 He was born in Carter County, Tennessee and later moved to Arkansas.
 He served in the Arkansas House of Representatives in 1837 and the Arkansas State Senate in 1858.
 He represented the state in the First Confederate Congress from 1862 to 1864.

+In 1853 he was elected a prosecuting attorney.